-The SEED’s work and long-term strategy is guided by many voices.
-Below is a overview of our multi-layered governance model and the roles that individuals and organizations play.
+Here is an overview of our multi-layered governance model and the roles that individuals and organizations play.

 The SEED is a project of the Guelph CHC.
-The Guelph CHC provides a comprehensive suite of organizational services and supports including: board oversight, legal structure (not-for-profit corporation), policies and procedures, financial and accounting, office and meeting space, administrative support, staff (Director) oversight, IT, volunteer support, funding (in-kind and other), and HR.
+The Guelph CHC provides organizational services and supports including: board oversight, legal structure (not-for-profit corporation), policies and procedures, financial and accounting, office and meeting space, administrative support, Director oversight, IT, volunteer support, funding (in-kind and other), and HR.

-Community Action GroupsCommunity Action Groups are one-off “think tanks” that are convened whenever the SEED is grappling with a specific opportunity, challenge, or issue that requires input and direction.
-Up to nine community members with expertise and lived experience in the topic at hand will be invited to a CAG event.
+Community Action Groups are one-off “think tanks” that are convened whenever the SEED is grappling with a specific opportunity, challenge, or issue that requires input and direction.
+Up to nine community members with expertise and experience in the topic at hand will be invited to a CAG event.
 At least two of the people selected to participate in a CAG will have lived experience of poverty and/or food insecurity.

 Every year The SEED hosts open-house community events.
 The purpose of these events is to invite community members to celebrate the work done by The SEED and our community members and partners, and to receive feedback and input that will help guide The SEED’s future activities.

 The SEED’s work is collaborative and we are always open to new partnerships.
 We are grateful to be working with the following amazing organizations.
 Without them, we would not be able to do what we do.